Tom Clancy: Property

-Death
+Death and Legacy

 Clancy died of heart failure on October 1, 2013, at Johns Hopkins Hospital, near his Baltimore home.
 John D. Gresham, a co-author and researcher with Clancy on several books, said Clancy had been suffering heart problems for some time prior: "Five or six years ago Tom suffered a heart attack and he went through bypass surgery.
 It wasn't that he had another heart attack, his heart just wore out."

 The Chicago Tribune quoted Pulitzer Prize–winning film critic and author Stephen Hunter as saying, "When he published The Hunt for Red October, he redefined and expanded the genre, and as a consequence of that, many people were able to publish such books who had previously been unable to do so."

 On March 31, 2014, the Orioles honored Clancy with a video tribute during their home opener, and the team wore a tribute patch on their jerseys through the season.